JMF-Alex/HAC/README.md

 ## Roadmap

-- [x] Add an option to change the hotkey
+- [x] Add an option for hold click
+- [ ] Save the interval in the json file
-- [ ] Add an option for hold click
+- [ ] Add an option to hold different keywords

 ## Contributing